 Delta Community Credit Union Savings Accounts

-The Personal Savings account earns interest at a rate of 0.08%.
-There are currently no balance tiers, so that’s as good as it gets.
-This interest rate is only slightly better than the national average rate for a savings account, which sits at 0.06%.
-It is not hard to find a savings account that pays better than what Delta Community is offering, but you at least don’t need a large balance to earn interest.
+The Personal Savings account earns interest at a rate of 0.20%.
+This interest rate is now lower than the national average rate for a savings account, which sits at 0.37%.

 The Personal Savings account can be opened by an adult on behalf of a minor as well.
 The minor must be related to a member by birth, marriage, or adoption.

 Once you have opened a Personal Savings account, you have the option of opening one or more Additional Savings accounts for different savings purposes.
 These accounts do not have minimum opening deposit requirements and earn the same interest rate as your Personal Savings account.